-- ensures there are trained and named individuals to undertake first aid responsibilities, including paediatric first aid if relevant - ensures training is regularly monitored and updated - refers to local and national first aid guidance - adheres to the school's health and safety policy - explains to the child what is happening. - always acts and be seen to act in the child's best interest
+- ensures there are trained and named individuals to undertake first aid responsibilities, including paediatric first aid if relevant - ensures training is regularly monitored and updated - refers to local and national first aid guidance - adheres to the school's health and safety, and supporting pupils with medical conditions policies - explains to the child what is happening. - always acts and is seen to act in the child's best interest

-24. Medical Conditions
+24. Medical conditions and medication